Pan-genome: Classification

-if $\alpha \le 1$ then the pangenome is considered open.

-if $\alpha > 1$ then the pangenome is considered closed.
+If $\alpha \le 1$ then the pangenome is considered open.
+Otherwise ($\alpha > 1$) it is considered closed.

-Usually, the pangenome software can calculate the parameters of the Heap law that best describe the behavior of the data.
+Usually, the pangenome software can calculate the parameters of the Heaps' law that best describe the behavior of the data.

 Open pangenome

 An open pangenome occurs when the number of new gene families in one taxonomic lineage keeps increasing without appearing to be asymptotic regardless how many new genomes are added to the pangenome.
 Escherichia coli is an example of a species with an open pangenome.
 Any E. coli genome size is in the range of 4000–5000 genes and the pangenome size estimated for this species with approximately 2000 genomes is composed by 89,000 different gene families.
 The pangenome of the domain bacteria is also considered to be open.

 Closed Pangenome

 A closed pangenome occurs in a lineage when only few gene families are added when new genomes are incorporated into the pangenome analysis, and the total amount of gene families in the pangenome seem to be asymptotic to one number.
 It is believed that parasitism and species that are specialists in some ecological niche tend to have closed pangenomes.
 Staphylococcus lugdunensis is an example of a commensal bacteria with closed pan-genome.